hummat/bproc-pubvis/README.md

 ### Shading

-The default shading is `flat` for meshes and `smooth` for point clouds.
-To change this, use the `--shade` option.
+The default shading is `flat` for meshes.
+Use `--shade` to change mesh shading; point clouds are unaffected by this option.

 | Flat shading (default)     | Smooth shading                 | Auto-smooth shading               |
 |----------------------------|--------------------------------|-----------------------------------|